Uganda

 A note on King George VI overprint varieties

 The two seriffed overprint types used on the King George VI pictorials (R151/60 and R171/80) exist in a wide range of sub-types and variants in alignment.
 Barefoot lists four different variants of the first overprint and three of the second.
-In fact there are many variants of both, but the differences between them are relatively minor and their significance cannot be established with certainty.
-No plating study of either overprint has ever been attempted due to the scarcity of positional material and the complete absence of official records.
+In fact there are many variants of both, but the differences are relatively minor and their significance cannot be established with certainty.
+No plating study of either overprint has ever been attempted due to the scarcity of positional material and the absence of official records.

 c1940-49 (see note 1).
 Similar to previous issue but overprinted Uganda Revenue in seriffed font (Uganda 13½ x 3½ mm, Revenue 14½ x 2½ mm).
 Various perfs.